 - FMLA will be unpaid for house officers not receiving short-term disability benefits or who have exhausted all vacation time.

 House staff taking FMLA (up to the full 12 week time period off from clinical duties) may be required to extend the date of their completion of the training program by the amount of additional time requested off in order to comply with the Residency Review Committee of the ACGME and American Board of Surgery requirements for clinical weeks spent as part of the surgical residency.
-Questions regarding board eligibility and RRC requirements can be answered at www.absurgery.org and www.acgme.org/acWebsite/home/home.asp.
+Questions regarding board eligibility and RRC requirements can be answered at www.absurgery.org and www.acgme.org/acWebsite/home/home.asp or with your specific specialty Board.
 All requests for FMLA or extended leave should be made to the Program Director, with notification to the Director, Surgery Education Administration.